wahl horse clipping supplies

 • As a general rule, you can gauge whether it’s too hot to ride by adding the actual temperature to the percentage of relative humidity.
 For a 90-degree day with 85 percent humidity, the total is 175, not to mention a wild, frizzy hair day.

 • Here’s where things get muddy.
 What is the magic number?
-It depends.
+There is no hard-and-fast rule.
 I found numerous articles on this topic, each with a different magic number.
 It might be 140, 150, 180, or above.
 Generally speaking, the hotter and more humid the weather becomes, the more cautious you should be.

-• Humid weather can raise a horse’s temperature because the water in the air prevents effective evaporation of sweat.
-When searching for the ideal temperature, consider the humidity more than the temperature.
+• When searching for the ideal temperature, consider humidity more than temperature.

 • The National Weather Service also issues warnings about extreme heat and high humidity, so check your weather apps.
 Look for high heat index values and take heed.